HUNTINGTON WV/ASHLAND KY roadmeet

 KY 8 crosses Twelvemile Creek near Oneonta.

-KY 8 parallels the Ohio River, and this is a view of the Walter C. Beckjord Generating Station, a power plant right across the river in New Richmond, OH.
+KY 8 parallels the Ohio River, and this is a view of the Walter C. Beckjord Generating Station, a power plant right across the river in New Richmond, Ohio.
 Closure of the facility is scheduled for 2015.
 You can see that the power plant is partly in the river.

 KY 8 entering Melbourne.